 Environmental expenditures are generally expensed.
 However, environmental expenditures for newly acquired assets and those which extend or improve the economic useful life of existing assets are capitalized and amortized over the shorter of the estimated useful life of the acquired asset or the remaining life of the existing asset.
 We review our estimates of costs of compliance with environmental laws related to remediation and cleanup of various sites, including sites in which governmental agencies have designated us as a potentially responsible party ("PRP").
-When it is probable that a loss will be incurred and where a range of the loss can be reasonably estimated, the best estimate within the range is accrued.
-When the best estimate within the range cannot be determined, the low end of the range is accrued.
+When it is probable that a loss will be incurred and where a range of the loss can be reasonably estimated, the best estimate within the range cannot be determined, the low end of the range is accrued.
 Potential insurance reimbursements are not offset against potential liabilities.